ISBE-TUe/b4b-portable-mpc/readme.md

 ## `ttl/building2`
 Contains the semantic graphs of the virtual building that was used for testing semantic-driven portability service.

+## `validation`
+Contains the shacl validation reports of the two test buildings.

 # Demonstration